The Inflation Reduction Act of 2022 increased financial incentives for energy-saving heat pumps. Here are the heat pumps that qualify.

 Different types of appliances have different numbers of tier ratings, and the same is true for heat pumps.

-This means to qualify for a heat pump tax credit for a heat pump HVAC system specifically, you need to purchase and install either:
+This means to qualify for a heat pump tax credit for an HVAC system specifically, you need to purchase and install either:

 - A ducted heat pump that meets CEE’s Tier 1 requirements for your state and region